apicalshark/quantum-launcher/changelogs/unreleased.md

 - Fixed Fabric API being missing for some curseforge mods
 - Fixed getting stuck in an infinite loop when downloading some curseforge mods
+- Fixed modrinth mods repeating infinitely in the store list

 ## Versions